 WHEN AND WHERE ARE THEY?

 The closest matches for TBCC members are at Northwestern Gun Club, just Northwest of Duluth.
 They host a summer league from May to August and are constantly improving their program.
 It is well worth the 4 hour drive.
-Forest Lake Sportsmen's Club also hosts matches, and has hosted the Minnesota Section Championship the last couple of years.
-The Section Championship is a Level 2 match usually held in July or August that draws in shooters from across the region.
+Forest Lake Sportsmen's Club also hosts matches, and is hosting the Minnesota Section Championship.
+This is a Level 2 match that is being held on August 30th that draws in shooters from across the region.
 In addition you can look here for more clubs and here for more matches.

 WHAT DO I NEED TO BRING?